Updated July 13, 2023

-- It can be useful for project finance where funding is needed immediately because these loans disburse faster than traditional loans.
+- It can be helpful for project finance where funding is needed immediately because these loans disburse faster than traditional loans.

-- It is often used by real estate dealers who purchase properties, renovate, and resell them within a short period of time.
+- It is often used by real estate dealers who purchase properties, renovate, and resell them quickly.

 Advantages of Hard Money Loan

-Some of the major advantages of a hard money loan are as follows:
+Some of the significant advantages of a hard money loan are as follows:

 - First, it is an easy financing option with less hustle for documentation and legal paperwork.